⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 I've used both apps extensively, tested their features head-to-head, and talked to lifters who swear by each one.
 In this comparison, I'll give you an honest breakdown of how they stack up across features, pricing, user experience, and overall value.

-By the end, you'll know exactly which app is right for you (and I'll also introduce a third option that combines the best of both with AI coaching).
+By the end, you'll know exactly which app is right for you (and I'll also introduce a third option that combines the best of both with AI coaching and food logging).

 Quick Verdict: Which App Should You Choose?